Nazraeli Press: Book categories

 In conjunction with Joy of Giving Something (JGS), Nazraeli distributed the seven issues of JGS' journal, Witness, between 2007 and 2009.
 For each issue a different photographer guest edited – choosing their own work and that of others for inclusion, and designing the cover and much of the contents.

-Authors (selected)
+Selected authors

 Some of the people whose work has been published by Nazraeli Press: